technolaji/github4s/docs/src/main/tut/git_data.md

 ### Get a Commit

-You can get a commit using `getCommit`, it takes as arguments:
+You can get a commit using `getCommit`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - `sha`: the sha of the commit.